Pifco

 Pifco (sometimes rendered PIFCO) is a British electrical goods brand and a former manufacturer of small domestic appliances.

+The company had a long history of acquisitions and was itself ultimately acquired in 2001 by US company Salton Group.
+The company came to an end in 2007, but the brand continued to be used and since 2021 has been owned by Sabichi, which has revived the brand.

+History

 Founding and growth

-Provincial Incandescent Fittings Co. was established in 1900 by Joseph Webber, who opened a single lock-up shop in Failsworth, Manchester.
+The company was established as the Provincial Incandescent Fittings Co. in 1900 by Joseph Webber, who opened a single lock-up shop in Failsworth, Oldham, Greater Manchester.
 Formed as a limited company in 1902, the company initially sold gas lighting appliances and accessories such as burners and mantles.

 After World War I the company diversified into various electrical items.
 Christmas lights were an early addition to the product range, as were torches and battery lanterns.
 Hair dryers, shavers, fans and electric blankets soon followed.
+The company officially adopted the shortened name of 'Pifco' in November 1949.

 Expansion in the following years included new factories in Salford, Manchester and Birmingham, as well as the 1957 incorporation of Birmingham-based Wall's Ltd, a manufacturer of small cooking appliances, kettles and medical lamps.

 Other notable product lines added include bicycle lighting and hooters, heating appliances and cooking equipment from boiling rings to teasmades.

 Pifco became a public company in 1957 and established a new headquarters at Failsworth in 1970.
 The company was family-controlled for 100 years, with Joseph Webber succeeded by his son Alfred in 1955 and his grandson Michael in 1983.

 Acquisitions and diversification

 By the early 1980s, Pifco was facing a general economic recession and increased competition from cheaper imported goods.
-The increasing negotiating power of major retail chains also led to pressure on margins and in 1982 Pifco reported the first significant decline in its annual profits.
-In response the company embarked on a strategy of acquisition to increase economies of scale and provide the broader product range being demanded by retailers.
+The increasing negotiating power of major retail chains also led to pressure on margins and, in 1982, Pifco reported the first significant decline in its annual profits.
+In response, the company embarked on a strategy of acquisition to improve economies of scale and provide the broader product range being demanded by retailers.

-An initial attempt to acquire housewares company Swan in 1984 failed, but was followed by the £1.5m purchase of the overseas business of US-based kitchen appliances company Salton in 1985 and by the takeover of heated hair roller company Carmen in 1987.
+In 1984, an initial attempt to acquire housewares company Swan failed, but was followed in 1985 by the £1.5 million purchase of the overseas business of US-based kitchen appliances company Salton, and by the takeover of heated hair roller company Carmen in 1987.